add Fish-uk to your favourites Bookmark Fish-uk.com

 The welfare of the fish is paramount to the the future of fishing and all fish that are caught must be returned to the water without injury.

-Preferably use barbless hooks as these do less damage to fish.
-They are a lot easier to remove as well.
+Preferably use barbless hooks as these are a lot easier to remove and do less damage to fish.

 Handling fish.